erroronline1/caro/readme.md

 | codepadding | plain number in *unit*, additional space between code and text | none |
 | header | yes or no | yes |
 | footer | yes or no | yes |

+There are additional settings within the config.ini that are not useful being written in detail here regarding
+* database connection
+* cron-task intervals
+* file paths

+but pretty much self explanatory for the person setting up the application.

 [Content](#content)